 In addition to artificially increasing their follower number, they will also purchase engagement in the same way.
 Trading likes and comments with the influencer pod community or using bots that leave likes and generic comments.

 It’s easy to see why they do it; being an influencer can be a lucrative opportunity but building a substantial following takes time and hard work.
 However, the influencers that practice this type of fraudulent behavior are effectively scamming the brands who work with them.

-A brand will partner with an influencer to expand its own audience, and attract interest in their products or services.
-A brand is just wasting time and money if its paying inflated prices to collab based on fake follower numbers.
+A brand will partner with an influencer to expand its own audience, and attract interest in its products or services.
+A brand is just wasting time and money if it’s paying inflated prices to collab based on fake follower numbers.

 Awareness Will Save You From Fraud

 Instagram has tried to combat this issue in several ways.
 However, those who still insist on carrying out this type of fraud always find a way around the measures put in place.
 This is why it’s important to be able to recognize influencer fraud so that you can avoid it.

 One of the most obvious signs an influencer is artificially inflating their audience numbers by buying their followers is sudden spikes in the number of followers they have.
 It’s very unlikely that someone’s Instagram following can go from 2K to 5K overnight.
 Before starting to work with an influencer spend some time tracking the growth of their following.
 Make sure it is rising organically.